cshum/imagor/README.md

 - `smart` means using smart detection of focal points
 - `filters` a pipeline of image filter operations to be applied, see filters section
 - `IMAGE` is the image path or URI

-For `IMAGE` that contains `?` character, this will interfere the URL query and should be encoded with [`encodeURIComponent`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent)
+  - For image URI that contains `?` character, this will interfere the URL query and should be encoded with [`encodeURIComponent`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent)

 ### Filters